ZanzoCam/zanzocam.github.io/en/index.md

 ## Acknowledgements

-ZanzoCam has been developed in collaboration with CAI Lombardia, that deployed a several devices running this software on their affiliate huts.
+ZanzoCam has been developed in collaboration with CAI Lombardia, that deployed several devices running this software on their affiliate huts.